plumvillage/newsletter/src/2024/en/articles/sr-dao-nghiem--a-friend-on-the-path.md

 author: Sister Chân Đào Nghiêm
 ---

-For many years I have had a wonderful friend by my side.
+For many years, I have had a wonderful friend by my side.
 We meet almost every morning when it is still dark.
 We share tears, smiles, laughter by candlelight, a cup of warm tea by our side.
 It is a presence that guides me, supports me and helps me to gain clarity, understanding and a deeper, more meaningful relationship with myself.
 This friend is my journal.

 I sit in the early morning and just let my hand write what is there without thinking about it, writing down thoughts as they flow through my mind.
 It has been a very healing process over the years.
 It’s a very personal experience that can take many forms.
 I have pictures of people I love, my family members who have passed away inside the journal.
 There are inspiring quotes that nourish me, for example:

- - May I offer my care and presence unconditionally, knowing that I may be met with gratitude, indifference, anger, or fear.
+May I offer my care and presence unconditionally, knowing that I may be met with gratitude, indifference, anger, or fear.
- - May I see my limitations with compassion, as I see the suffering of others.
+May I see my limitations with compassion, as I see the suffering of others.
- - Our practice is to focus on arriving at freedom.
+Our practice is to focus on arriving at freedom.
 We just need to practice one method: to put our mind at ease.
 Everything we do has the mark of ease.
 Whatever you undertake for your spiritual life should have the mark of freedom and ease.
- - Our place of refuge is our capacity to feel joy in being alive, our capacity to accept to live anywhere and still to be happy.
+Our place of refuge is our capacity to feel joy in being alive, our capacity to accept to live anywhere and still to be happy.
 The most solid place of refuge for us is our own person.
 We take refuge in the Buddha in ourselves.
 This means we take refuge in our own stability, ease, freedom, peace, and joy.

-I write highlights, the lows of my day, my thoughts and feelings, or something that inspired me, insights from books I read, people I am grateful for, difficult relationships I need to work through, my fears, dreams, things I love.
+I write about the highlights, the lows of my day, my thoughts and feelings, or something that inspired me, insights from books I read, people I am grateful for, difficult relationships I need to work through, my fears, dreams, things I love.
 Sometimes it comes as a drawing or poem.
 Here is a poem I wrote this past November:

 <!-- <div class="verse"><p style="text-align: center;">“Song of the rain<br/>
 Song of the Earth<br/>